 Monday – Thursday: 8:30 am – 6:00 pm

 For security and logistical reasons, early arrivals are not permitted except for specially approved groups participating in Orientation, athletics or transitioning from Summer Housing.
 Please refer to your group leaders for specific check-in information if you are a student arriving early.

 Buildings with Electronic LocksReturning upper-class students who are living in a building that requires an electronic key-card (all on-campus buildings and Shirley Apartments) simply need to visit a Housing kiosk anytime after their approved check-in date/time to encode housing access on your ID card.

 Kiosks are located in the following areas during Opening:

 - Morewood Gardens Service Desk — 24-hour access

 - Jared L. Cohon University Center basement level (near the Post Office) — 24-hour access

-Buildings with Hard KeysResidents assigned to a building (Fairfax, Neville, The Residence On Fifth, Shady Oak or Webster) that uses a hard key to enter should pick up their keys at the Housing Services office at The Residence On Fifth Service Desk.
+Buildings with Hard KeysResidents assigned to any building that uses a hard key to enter (Fairfax, Neville, The Residence On Fifth, Shady Oak or Webster) should pick up their keys at the Housing Services office at The Residence On Fifth Service Desk.